top of page

 Map of the short hiking trail to Stuðlafoss on the better side, the east side - expand to see details

-The drawbacks of the western side and why it's not worthwhile.
+The drawbacks of the western side and why it's not worthwhile as it looks like a badly designed tourist trap.

 Of the two viewing options, the west side by Grund is much less exciting, as the observation platform is oddly placed

-The observation platform is oddly placed, has 240 steps like walking up and down 18 floors in an apartment building
+The observation platform is oddly placed, and has 240 steps, like walking up and down 18 floors in an apartment building

 Accessing Studlagil can be done in two ways.
 The less favorable option is to drive to the Grund farm and observe the canyon from the west side, following a route that involves turning south on Ring Road no. 1 by Skjödólfsstaðir and then onto road no. 923 for about 20 kilometers until reaching the farm.
 At Grund farm, there is a parking lot available.
-However, the west side of Studlagil is not as impressive, with an oddly positioned observation platform that requires climbing 240 steps (equivalent to ascending and descending 18 floors in a building) and offers a very restricted view of the canyon's beauty.
-This side is not recommended for photographers, as it is challenging or impossible to capture the true magnificence of the canyon from this angle.
+However, the west side of Studlagil is far from being as impressive as the one at Klaustursel, and I outline it on the map above.
+At Grund, there is an oddly positioned observation platform that requires climbing 240 steps (equivalent to ascending and descending 18 floors in a building) and offers a very restricted view of the canyon's beauty.
+On this side, the owners have also damaged the surrounding area terribly.
+This site is under no circumstances recommended for photographers, as it is challenging or impossible to capture the true magnificence of the canyon from this angle.
 In contrast, hiking on the east side is a more pleasant experience compared to climbing numerous steps.
 Therefore, visiting the west side at Grund is considered a waste of both time and energy.

 How to visit and hike to the stunning eastern side of Stuðlagil that I highly recommend.